Welcome to the #EFSJclimategrant!

 Are you a journalist or a team of journalists based in Europe?
 Are you interested in climate change in Europe or beyond?
 If so, the #EFSJclimategrant is made for you.

 This is an investigative grant to support journalistic projects about climate change science that have not yet been published.
 The jury is comprised of experienced journalists and scientists.
 Individual or team projects are eligible to apply, with at least one member being based in Europe, but the judges will give extra points to projects with a trans-national composition and for trans-media collaborative projects, especially those that include African journalists or are connected in some way to Africa.
-The deadline to apply is 22th of June 2020.
+The deadline to apply was postponed to 29th of June 2020.